developingAlex/lakedisappointment/README.md

 1. Moved the rendering code for the list of products to a path /products as above

-1. Install the prettifier vs code plugin `Prettier formatter for Visual Studio Code` by Esben Petersen if you want to have your indentations and formatting helpfully handled automatically for you
+1. Install the 'Prettier' VS Code plugin `Prettier formatter for Visual Studio Code` by Esben Petersen if you want to have your indentations and formatting helpfully handled automatically for you

     **You might want to commit your changes before you run that.**